 This article (written based on language school interview input) helps you prepare for an online TEFL interview.

 With insight from the worldwide language schools that employ our EBC Trinity CertTESOL graduates, this article helps you prepare and ace your online TEFL / TESOL job interview.
-As part of the EBC Lifetime, Worldwide Job Placement included in all our Trinity College CertTESOL courses, we work closely with hundreds of worldwide partner language schools.
+As part of the EBC Lifetime, Worldwide Job Placement included in our Trinity College CertTESOL courses; we work closely with hundreds of worldwide partner language schools.
 This article, with all its tips and advice, came directly from these schools that may well offer you a job.

 This advice is, as we say, “straight from the horse’s mouth!”

 Read on, make use of our tips (or should I say your employing language schools’ tips) and welcome to the exciting world of TEFL.